 We expect competitors to race responsibly and make appropriate provision for the safety of crews and boats, and maintain equipment carefully.

 Competitors should be familiar with and abide by the rules set out in our Notice of Race and General Conditions and take notice of the information provided to competitors in the Sailing Instructions for each race.
-Additionally competitors should have full regard of the International Regulations for Preventing Collisions at Sea.
+Additionally competitors should have full regard of the Code of Practice - The Safe Operation of Recreational Craft and the International Regulations for Preventing Collisions at Sea.

 Inshore and Coastal races tend to fall under 'World Sailing' Category 3.
 The Offshore races are generally subject to ISAF Category 3 compliance with Liferaft from Category 2 (3+).
 Longer RORC races such as the Round Ireland Race will be Category 2.
 The relevant Category for each race will be made clear in the Sailing Instructions for that race.